0

 Why Midlife Skin Needs More Time

-As we age, this renewal process slows dramatically.
+As we age, this renewal process can slow down dramatically.

 By our 40s and 50s, our skin’s metabolism and hormonal support decline, meaning new cells take far longer to appear at the surface.